Frequently Asked Questions

 You could use the script as is, or as a starting point for doing something customized to your needs with ApTest Manager's API, that provides an abstract layer for accessing ApTest Manager's datastore.

 In addition to the results importing script (which is obviously not available to users of the eval instance) there is a UI based results importing feature.
 This is available in the Run subsystem under the Session Management icon with the link Import results into the session.
 What both the script and UI version do is take a CSV file of results and place them into a Test Session.
-The results appear just as if they had been entered manually, so manual and automated execution and results can be intermingled as desired.
 The script version will also create a session for you automatically.

-ApTest Manager cannot directly run your automated tests at this time - your existing automation tools will still do that.
+ApTest Manager does not directly run your automated tests - your existing automation tools will still do that.

 I'm trying to figure out how we'll let our testers know that any failed tests have been fixed and are ready for retesting.
 How about if I add a result code for this?